404-html/react-native-reactive-banner/README.md

-# react-native-reactive-banner
+# Reactive Banner for React Native
-Simple, lightweight banner wrapper that responds to scroll.
+* Lightweight banner wrapper that responds to scroll and animates content inside ✔
+* Simple with no dependencies ✔
+* Runs animations in native thread ✔

 ## Instalation